dreamgrove/dreamgrove/content/balance/bod-talents/_index.md

 ---
-title: Balance Uldir Talent Guide
+title: Balance Battle for Dazar'alor Talent Guide
 articleListTitle: "Table of Contents"
 hideSummaries: true
 hideSpecs: true
 showSectionToC: true
-description: "Welcome to the Uldir Talent Guide for Balance!
-This guide will explain what Talents and Azerite Traits you should pick in Uldir!"
+description: "Welcome to the Battle for Dazar'alor Talent Guide for Balance!
+This guide will explain what Talents and Azerite Traits you should pick in Battle for Dazar'alor!"
 ---

 Summary
 ===
-Welcome to the Uldir Talent Guide for Balance!
-This guide will explain what Talents and Azerite Traits you should pick in Uldir!
+Welcome to the Battle for Dazar'alor Talent Guide for Balance!
+This guide will explain what Talents and Azerite Traits you should pick in Battle for Dazar'alor!

 This guide is up to date as of BFA patch **8.1**.